 Access to Transit

 St. Catharines is easily accessed by GO Transit, daily bus service and seasonal train service between Niagara and the Greater Toronto Area.
-Provincial plans to expand daily GO Service to Niagara in 2021 will make St. Catharines and even more desirable location.
+Provincial plans to expand daily GO Service to Niagara will make St. Catharines an even more desirable location.